wikimedia/blubber/docs/configuration.md

 ### in
 `.lives.in` _string_

-Application working directory within the container.
+Working directory used when the variant is built and at runtime unless `runs.in` is specified.

 ### uid
 `.lives.uid` _integer_